Smoothing, scattering, and a conjecture of Fukaya: A generalized moment map and the tropical singular locus on

 \subsubsection{Monodromy invariant differential forms on $B$}

 Outside of the essential singular locus $\tsing_e$, we have a nice integral affine manifold $B \setminus \tsing_e$, on which we can talk about the sheaf $\mdga^*$ of ($\real$-valued) de Rham differential forms.
-But actually we can extend its definition to $\tsing_e$ using \emph{monodromy invariant differential forms}.
+But in fact, we can extend its definition to $\tsing_e$ as well using \emph{monodromy invariant differential forms}.

-We consider the inclusion $\tinclude : B_0 :=B \setminus \tsing_e \rightarrow B$ and the natural exact sequence
+We consider the inclusion $\tinclude \colon B_0 :=B \setminus \tsing_e \rightarrow B$ and the natural exact sequence